-As a world traveler, Tracy is a student of the many cultures of the world.
-Amish heritage and way of life is one of Tracy's specialties.
+As a traveler, Tracy is a student of the world's many cultures.
+Amish heritage and way of life are among Tracy's specialties.

 I stopped and stared when I saw a flyer posted at my local library for a talk to be given by Author Soloma Furlong, a former Amish woman.
 The possibility of meeting a former Amish woman was very intriguing to me.
 Her book, entitled “Why I left the Amish”, was recently published and Soloma would soon be in my local library to discuss her book.
 I read and re-read the flyer to make sure I had the date and time memorized so that I wouldn’t forget.
 I didn’t want to miss this.